 Define an engineering methodology facilitating application of DataPorts architecture and tools

-Support cognitive, privacy-aware and secure data sharing processes in adequate locations within the DataPorts platform (and ecosystem) and a guide to automate each process (identification, design, implementation, deployment, test, maintenance).
+Support cognitive, privacy-aware, secure data sharing processes in adequate locations within the DataPorts platform and a guide to automate each process.

 Define, design and incorporate a novel, scalable, resilient, semantic approach for data sharing

 Builds upon existing semantic interoperability solutions, annotating data at selected points in the multi-layer architecture, improves data quality, and enables a variety of features, such as application of reasoning, semantic rule engines, semantic translation, and more.
 Novel semantic solutions for Big Data analytics will be developed and analysed.